Last updated on: March 27, 2023

 Most Accountants, Bookkeepers, and Tax advisors say that it is enough to record your Business trips and related Odometer readings.
 Worse, they might advise you to take the deduction without any supporting documentation such as Mileage logs.
 The reason behind this misconception is mostly the name of the deduction: Business Mileage Deduction, it does not mean that you don’t have to prove your Personal miles as well.

 Your Mileage log has to consist of:

-- The Addresses of the Business and Personal Clients / Addresses you’ve visited;
+- The Addresses of the Business Clients / Locations you’ve visited

-- the Ratio of your Business and Personal trips;
+- The ratio of your Business and Personal Mileage

-- And the Purpose of your Trips, for example, Office meeting, Personal shopping, etc.
+- And the Purpose of your Trips, for example, Office meetings, Personal shopping, etc.

-If you do not have proof of your Personal trips you will not be able to prove the Ratio of your Business and Personal trips.
+If you don’t have proof of your Personal mileage, you won’t be able to prove the Ratio of your Business and Personal trips.